"Descendants," "Artist" gain producers guild nods

 "Beats, Rhymes & Life: The Travels of A Tribe Called Quest," about the influential American hip hop group rounded out the theatrical documentary list.

-The Producers Guild producer awards, will be handed out two days after the Writers Guild honors.
+The Producers Guild producer awards, will be handed out two days after the Writers Guild honours.
 Hollywood's guilds represent professionals in their respective industries.

 (Editing by Jill Serjeant)